used for Model Building

 working on the stack.
 Sand and vacuum blanks before taping them

-Permanent by tape manufacturer's standards and builder's standards are
+The word "Permanent" by tape manufacturer's standards and builder's standards

-not the same.
+not have the same meaning.
 Do not use permanent tape as an adhesive for

 anything your models.
 It's not that permanent.
 It's